ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 | 10,000 - 16,000  | 1,000 - 48,000 |
 {: caption="Table 3.
 Available IOPS based on volume size" caption-side="bottom"}

+If your application needs more IOPS and throughput, you can increase the volume size and specify new IOPS value in a higher range.
+Capacity and IOPS can be modified only when the volume is attached to a running instance.

+Moving volumes across volume-profiles that belong to different families is not allowed.
+{: restriction}

-## Profiles and boot volumes
+## Profiles for boot volumes
 {: #vsi-profiles-boot}

-By default, boot volumes are created based on the `general-purpose` IOPS profile with 100 GB capacity during instance provisioning.
+By default, boot volumes are created with the `general-purpose` IOPS profile with 100 GB capacity during instance provisioning.
 [Boot volume capacity](/docs/vpc?topic=vpc-resize-boot-volumes) can be increased by modifying the boot volume, up to 250 GB.

 ## How virtual server profiles relate to storage profiles
 {: #vsi-profiles-relate-to-storage}

 Virtual server profiles are a combination of vCPU and RAM that can be instantiated quickly to start a virtual server instance.
 Select from [three families of profiles](/docs/vpc?topic=vpc-profiles#profiles) based on your workload requirements.
 These requirements can range from common workloads to CPU-intensive or memory-intensive workloads.

-Similarly, storage profiles (IOPS tiers or custom) provide a range of capacity and performance for secondary volumes.
+Similarly, storage profiles provide a range of capacity and performance for secondary volumes.
 By default, a 100 GB primary boot volume is created when you create a virtual server instance.
 You can also create and attach secondary volumes.
-When you create a secondary data volume as part of instance creation, you select a storage profile that best meets your storage requirements for your Compute workloads.
+When you create a data volume as part of instance creation, you can select a storage profile that best meets your storage requirements for your Compute workloads.
 In general, as your Compute requirements increase, you need higher IOPS performance.
 Table 4 shows this relationship.

 | IOPS tier storage profile | Virtual server profile                                             |
 |-----------------|------------------------------------------------------------------------------|